-PlayStation Store's Holiday Sale includes 'Modern Warfare' and 'Death Stranding'
+PlayStation Store's holiday sale includes 'Modern Warfare,' 'Death Stranding'

-It's winter holiday time, and you know what that means -- big sales on video games.
-If you've been waiting to pick up some titles, you'll have plenty of options between the Steam Winter Sale and PlayStation Store's Holiday Sale.
+It's winter holiday time, and you know what that means: big sales on video games.
+If you've been waiting to pick up some titles, you'll have plenty of options between the Steam winter sale and PlayStation Store's holiday sale.
 The sales repeat a lot of the offers we saw on Black Friday, but if you're looking to pick up a game for the holidays or you have PS4 credit to spend, then you'll want to check this out.

 Sponsored Links

-In the PS Holiday Sale you'll find titles like the acclaimed but divisive Death Stranding ($40), which was only recently released and is on sale in the PS Store for the first time.
+In the PS holiday sale you'll find titles like the acclaimed but divisive Death Stranding ($40), which was only recently released and is on sale in the PS Store for the first time.
 There are also big titles available like Call of Duty: Modern Warfare ($40), Grand Theft Auto V: Premium Online Edition ($15) and Borderlands 3 ($40).
 Sports fans can get a deal on FIFA 20 ($30), or for those who like the paranormal there's the Control bundle ($40) and the classic Final Fantasy XV ($18) for JRPG lovers.
 Plus there's Judgment ($30), Red Dead Redemption 2 ($30), Resident Evil 2 ($20), The Outer Worlds ($45) and Yakuza 0 ($10).

 There are also bargains to be had on older games, like cinematic cyberpunk tale Detroit: Become Human ($15), popular city builder Cities: Skylines - PS4 Edition ($10) and action-RPG Assassin's Creed Odyssey ($15).
 If you want to spend your winter holidays on something ridiculously difficult, the famously challenging Dark Souls III is also available ($15).